Roofing

 How to Cut a Notch:

-- Mark the Notch: Start by marking the desired location of the notch on the metal panel.
-This will guide your cuts.
+- Mark the Notch: Mark the desired notch location to guide your cuts.

 Step 2: Cutting and Bending Trim Ends